Chinji National Park

-Chinji National Park (shortened as Chinji), established in 1987, is a protected area of IUCN category II (national park) located on Sargodha road in Talagang Tehsil, Chakwal District, Punjab, Pakistan.
-It covers a total area of 6095 ha.
-Chinji National Park is located close to Salt Range, about 130 km from Islamabad in the south.
+Chinji National Park (shortened as Chinji), established in 1987, is a protected area of IUCN category II (national park) located on Sargodha road near Chinji town in District Talagang, Punjab, Pakistan.
+The national park covers a total area of 6095 ha.
+Chinji National Park is located close to the Salt Range, and about 130 km from Islamabad in the south.

 Landscape

 The area has an elevation imperial of 2,231 feet (680 m).
 Deeply eroded land of Chinji consists of sandstone to igneous rocks, combined with small deposits of rock salt from the Salt Range.
 Deep torrential streams and ravines slope into the Soan River, which passes through the area.

 Climate

 Average annual rainfall in the area is 537 mm, out of which 308 mm is in the monsoon season from July to September.
 Maximum temperature is 27 °C in June and minimum is 2.2 °C in January.
 Frost is common in winter season.
 Relative humidity can reach up to 80% in monsoon.